EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/how_to_build/preparing_cameras.md

 ##

 # Blurry Camera?   {.text-[var(--font-accent)]}
-If your feed looks blurry in the ETVR app, you need to focus the cameras by turning the lens.
+If your feed looks blurry in the ETVR app, you likely need to focus the cameras by turning the lens.
 They are glued in place from factory, but easily breakable with pliers.

 Use a point of reference like the LED's while holding the camera, rotate the lens with pliers in either direction and watch if the feed gets more or less blurry.
 Repeat until you dial it in nicely.
-You should do this prior to mounting the cameras.
+You should do this prior to mounting the cameras or atleast prevent mounting and unmounting them too many times or you risk breaking them.

 ##